 Children in the Middle

-Iowa law requires that parties to any action which involves the issues of child custody or visitation must attend a court-approved course about the effects of divorce on children.
+Iowa law requires that parties to any action which involves the issues of child custody or visitation must attend a court-approved course about the affects of divorce on children.
+In all judicial districts, there are courses such as “Children in the Middle or Children Cope with Divorce.
 These classes are designed to help minimize the negative impact of divorce on children and educate parents about the needs of children whose parents are divorcing.

 Scott Community College Urban Campu